FroehlichMarcel/froehlichmarcel.github.io/_posts/2021-03-17-what-is-an-enterprise-knowledge-graph-anyway-p1.markdown

   #overlay_filter: rgba(20, 55, 60, 0.5)
 date:   2021-03-17 22:00:00 +0100
 ---
-# What is an enterprise knowledge graph anyway?<br/>(Part I)

 In this post, I'll approach the question top down.
 I.e. not looking at what an enterprise knowledge graph is made of, but at its function for an organization.

-## First things first: What is enterprise data management?
+# First things first: What is enterprise data management?

 Let's start with a question that seems to be easier to answer: What is enterprise data management?
 Is this easy to answer?